 Helping hands are always welcome.
 The current situation is very back to basic, so if this makes you happy, please come and join the fun!
 We have two sleeping spaces in a little traditional Portuguese shed and we have extra tents to put up in the magic valley.

 Wild nature and aloneness Self-sustainability

-On my land we are pretty isolated, and if you come here please be aware that there will be lot’s of hours that you will spend alone with nature.
+On our land we are pretty isolated, and if you come here please be aware that it is likely you will spend time alone with nature.
 We always try to have at least 2 volunteers in the same period.
 If you are used to a life in the city and a lot of social interactions, this loneliness can be deeply nurturing, but also extremely confronting.
 Without all the city distractions, most people are facing their longings, fears, expectations and boundaries.
 Moving through these you have the chance to surrender and wonder, and to connect with yourself and nature.
-This can be a difficult process though, and I ask people only to come if they feel ready to accept this challenge and are able to carry themselves in this process.
+This can be a difficult process though, and I ask people only to come if they feel ready to accept this challenge.

 Back-to-basic and ‘work’

-To stay here you can use my tents for guests (with a mattress, bed sheets and woolen blankets), or bring your own.
+To stay here you can use my tents (with a mattress, bed sheets and woolen blankets), or bring your own.
 There is a compost toilet, a basic field kitchen and a hammock.
 To shower you can use a little waterfall or the stream.
-On appointment you can use the wood heated hot shower at the yurt where I am staying.
-Winter is cold in this area and I don’t have a heated space for guests yet.
-So I welcome people from March till September.
+On appointment you can use the wood heated hot shower at the yurt where we are staying.
+Winter is cold in this area and we don’t have a heated space for guests yet.
+So we welcome people from March till October.
 March and April can bring nice sunny days, and the hills get covered with colorful flowers, but evenings, nights and mornings can still be pretty wet and cold.
 Those two months are therefore mostly suitable for the well trained campers, who love the more extreme weather camping, or for people who bring their own warm space in the form of a campervan.